junit-team/junit-team.github.io/_includes/junit-intro.md

 ## About

-*JUnit 5* is the current generation of the JUnit testing framework, which provides a modern foundation for developer-side testing on the JVM.
+*JUnit 6* is the current generation of the JUnit testing framework, which provides a modern foundation for developer-side testing on the JVM.
-This includes focusing on Java 8 and above, as well as enabling many different styles of testing.
+It requires Java 17 and Kotlin 2.1 or above and enables many different styles of testing.

-*JUnit 6* is currently in active development and scheduled to be released in September 2025.

 ### Resources